Convex-Dev/design/papers/convex-whitepaper.md

 At first glance, the Convex consensus algorithm might be considered impractical because of the scale of data structures being shared.
 Consider a plausible high volume operating scenario:

-* n = 1,000 Peers active in the network
+* n = 1,000 peers active in the network
-* r = 10 new Blocks per second
+* r = 10 new blocks per second
-* s = 10k of data for each Block (around 100 Transactions)
+* s = 10k of data for each block (around 100 Transactions)
-* o = 1,000,000,000 Blocks of transactions in the each Ordering (a few years of blocks)
+* o = 1,000,000,000 Blocks of transactions in the each ordering (a few years of blocks)

-Each Peer would theoretically be holding ~100 *petabytes* of information for their Belief, which would need to be transmitted in each propagation round, requiring a bandwidth in the order of many *exabytes* per second.
+Each peer would theoretically be holding ~100 *petabytes* of information for their Belief, which would need to be transmitted in each propagation round, requiring a bandwidth in the order of many *exabytes* per second.
 Clearly this is not practical given current hardware or network capacity.
 Convex exploits powerful techniques to maximise efficiency:

 * Beliefs are represented as Decentralised Data Values that support **structural sharing**: identical values or subtrees containing identical values need only be stored once.
-Since Orderings are identical up to the Consensus Point, these can be de-duplicated almost perfectly.
+Since orderings are identical up to the consensus point, these can be de-duplicated almost perfectly.
 * Peers are only required to actively maintain Block data for a limited period of time (e.g. 1 day of storage would be less than 10GB in this case)
 * The Decentralised Data Values support usage where only the **incremental change** (or "Novelty") can be detected.
 * The number of outgoing connections for each Peer is **bounded** to a small constant number of Peers that they wish to propagate to (typically around 10, but configurable on a per-peer basis)
-* Beliefs can be **selectively culled** to remove Orderings from Peers that have very low stakes and are irrelevant to consensus.
+* Beliefs can be **selectively culled** to remove orderings from peers that have very low stakes and are irrelevant to consensus.
 This can be performed adaptively to network conditions if required: Peers may only need to consider the "long tail" of low staked Peers in rare situations where these are required to hit a consensus threshold or decide a close vote.

 With these techniques, Peers only need to propagate the novelty they receive (in this example around 100k of Block data per second, plus some accounting and structural overhead) to a small number of other peers.
 Bandwidth required is therefore on the order of 1-10MB/s (allowing for overheads and a reasonable number of Peer connections), which is certainly practical for any modern server with decent network connectivity.